Am I Fertile? Go from Infertile to Fertile with Chinese Medicine

 In cases of infertility in women, TCM aims to regulate and nourish the blood to improve circulation.
 It also aims to strengthen the kidneys and uterus which, along with blood, are considered the foundations of reproductive health.

-Infertility in men is often associated with essence.
+Infertility in men is often associated with kidney essence.
 The kidneys contain each individual’s essence and oversees development, growth, and reproduction.
 Given their important role in creating life, infertility in men may be a symptom of kidney deficiency.
 To improve fertility in men, TCM practitioners often work to strengthen the kidneys.

 Am i infertile?
 How do i know if i am infertile?